statecharts/statecharts.github.io/_glossary/automatic-transition.md

 ## XState

-In XState, an automatic transition is a normal transition that handles the empty string:
+In XState, an automatic transition is called a [transient transition](https://xstate.js.org/docs/guides/transitions.html#transient-transitions).
+It is a normal transition that is hooked to the null event identified by the empty string:

 ```
 on: {